 Take That: The Danish national anthem playing when Contador won in 2009.
 Not a take that directed at Contador, but rather directed against ASO, UCI, Danish Cycling Union and Rabobank.

 Not just every winning rider, but every top rider in the 90's and 00's could reasonably be expected to have been doping.
-Things appear to be getting better, with most doping cases discussed currently are the ones of the past.
+Things appear to be getting better, with most doping cases discussed currently are the ones of the past, or problems with biological passports, which by no means implies doping, as the stance with bio passport problems are "better safe than sorry".